sedzinfo/workingfunctions/docs/reference/symmetric_matrix.md

-# Combine upper and lower triangles from two matrices
+# Make a symmetric matrix by duplicating one triangle

-Merges two matrices by taking the upper triangle from one and the lower triangle from the other, with flexible control over the diagonal.
-Useful for displaying two related statistics (e.g. correlations and p-values) in a single compact matrix.
+Mirrors either the lower or upper triangle of a matrix to the opposite side, producing a symmetric matrix.
+Optionally sets the diagonal.

 ## Usage